oldu73/doc/docs/docker/10-compose-services.md

 MONGO_PWD=123
 ```

-We don't want that secret informations to be copied in container:
+We don't want that secret information to be copied in container:

 ```console
 touch .dockerignore